 In addition, holders of Insurance Claims that are Allowed Claims, and that may otherwise be covered under the Insurance Policies, may not have access to or receive any proceeds under the Insurance Policies because the Insurers may deny coverage on otherwise valid claims.
 The Insurers have issued Insurance Policies to the Debtor that may provide coverage for Insurance Claims.
 The Insurers, however, may assert that the Plan may alter or violate the Insurers' rights under the Insurance Policies and applicable Law and may potentially seek to avoid any coverage otherwise available under the Insurance Policies.
-In particular, the Insurers may assert that the Plan violates the Insurers' rights to (i) control the defense, investigation, and settlement of Insurance Claims; (ii) require Weirton's compliance with the terms and conditions of the Insurance Policies; (iii) assert certain subrogation rights available to the Insurers under the Policies; and (iv) assert claims for setoff, contribution, and recoupment.
-The Insurers may also assert that the Plan seeks to provide certain injunctive relief that may alter Weirton's obligations under the Policies in such a way that would also void any available insurance coverage.
+In particular, the Insurers may assert that the Plan violates the Insurers' rights to (i) control the defense, investigation, and settlement of Insurance Claims; (ii) require Weirton's compliance with the terms and conditions of the Insurance Policies; (iii) assert certain subrogation rights available to the Insurers under the Plan seeks to provide certain injunctive relief that may alter Weirton's obligations under the Policies in such a way that would also void any available insurance coverage.